THLfi/koronavilkku-backend/exposure-notification/README.md

 * **URL Params:** None
 * **Query Params:**
   * (Mandatory) previous: the batch-id of the previous processed batch.
 If missing (new client), the client should request a batch  ID with `/diagnosis/current` first.
+  * (Optional) en-api-version: Possible value is 2.
+Defaults to 1.
+If value is != 2 or parameter is missing, default value will be used.
+This should match en api version used in client to get compatible batches.
 * **Request Body:** None
 * **Success Response:**
   * New content exists: